Celine Dion Named As The Most Dangerous Celebrity On The Internet

 A post shared by Céline Dion (@celinedion) on

-McAfee claimed that people could dodge hackers by being careful what they click.
+McAfee claimed that people could dodge hackers by being careful about what they click on.
 It’s best to download the singles of Celine Dion and other pop artists from the reliable sources.

 Céline présentera un Grammy lors de la 59e édition du Gala, ce dimanche le 12 février, en direct sur le réseau #CBS.
 Céline will be a presenter at the 59th Annual Grammy Awards this Sunday, February 12, live on @cbstv. @recordingacademy -Team Céline #FBF #Grammys1999 #Grammys #MyHeartWillGoOn